We need your help with the cost of the ongoing litigation to restore clean money campaigns through Public Financing.

 The good news is that with Bernie Sanders’ campaign showing that small money campaigns can work, the VT legislature’s support for the public alternative to Big Money is stronger than ever.

-The bad news is that mounting legal fees continue to impact Corren’s family finances for over two years.
-While we certainly expect to win, and restore the viability of public financing, it has cost us over $23,000 so far (ironically, more than it takes to qualify for Public Financing), and it is expected to cost at least $25,000 in total.
+The bad news is that mounting legal fees continue to impact Corren’s family finances for almost three years.
+While we certainly expect to win, and restore the viability of public financing, it has cost us over $31,000 so far.

 You can contribute to this effort in 3 ways: